MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provisioning-script-to-install-app.md

 You are allowed one **CommandLine** per provisioning package.
 The batch files shown above are orchestrator scripts that manage the installation and call any other scripts included in the provisioning package.
 The orchestrator script is what should be invoked from the **CommandLine** specified in the package.

-Here’s a table describing this relationship, using the PowerShell example from above:
+Here's a table describing this relationship, using the PowerShell example from above: